open source · python

 Alerts that lead with the rule that fired.

-The same alert, posted by detectkit to each channel — rendered as that channel formats it: a fields attachment on Slack/Mattermost, escaped HTML on Telegram, a branded card in email.
+The same alert, posted by detectkit to each channel — rendered as that channel formats it: one folding attachment on Slack/Mattermost (its verbose tail collapses behind “Show more”), escaped HTML on Telegram, a branded card in email, an inline field grid on Discord (embeds don't fold), an Adaptive Card on Microsoft Teams (posted under the flow's own identity — no detectkit branding), a Cards v2 card on Google Chat, and a push notification on ntfy.
+A generic webhook (with an attachments payload Rocket.Chat accepts as-is, plus json / alertmanager formats) covers everything else.
 Each leads with the project name ([payments]) so several projects can share one channel while keeping the brand bot identity.
 The dashboard_url below becomes a first-class link on every channel.

 detectkitAPP12:04